cloudian/ansible/README.md

 To run any of the playbooks:

 - Until there's a dynamic inventory adjust IP addresses in `inventory/topology`
+- Set S3 endpoint in `group_vars/s3_admin.yml`
-- customize playbook to your needs (eg. set admin-API endpoint, users and groups)
+- customize playbook to your needs (eg. edit Users and Groups)
-- eg. run `ansible-playbook provision.yml`
+- eg. run `ansible-playbook provision-groups.yml` to provision defined Groups
+- run `ansible-playbook provision-users.yml` to create some Users etc.